 My position as the PG Academic Convenor puts me at the forefront of academic representation for Postgraduates.
-My main responsibility for the Students’ Union is to fairly and accurately represent the views of the PG community as a whole at the University committee level, for both Taught and Research Students.
-I use the fantastic support of the PG Representatives from each school to do this, and I also organise their training and oversee their development, being a point of support for them.
-These forums are a great opportunity to gather the temperature of the Postgraduate community for all academic matters, and the University in particular gain a lot of useful feedback from these meetings (and most importantly, implement that feedback).
-I am thus overly grateful for the support of the PG Representative team, and highly encourage any postgraduate with views on their academic experience to be vocal with their representatives (or better yet, run to become one!).
+My main responsibility is to fairly and accurately represent the views of the PG community as a whole at the University committee level, for both Taught and Research Students.
+I use the fantastic support of the PG Reps, including Executive PG Reps, from each school to do this, and I also organise their training and act as a point of support for them.
+These forums are a great opportunity to gather the views of the Postgraduate community for all academic matters, and the University in particular gain a lot of useful feedback from these meetings (and most importantly, implement that feedback).

-Finally, I am very honoured and privileged to have been chosen as your PG Academic Convenor, and hope to enhance and uphold the student experience here at St Andrews which we all hold dear.
-I really would like to be held accountable, so if you have any comments, questions or feedback for myself or the PG academic representative team, please do not hesitate to contact me via email at pgconven@.
-I look forward to meeting and engaging with as many of you as possible."
+If you have any comments, questions or feedback for myself or the PG academic representative team, please do not hesitate to contact me via email at pgconven@.
+I look forward to meeting and engaging with as many of you as possible.